karkixitiz/LoginAndJWTAuthentication_VueJs_Vuex/README.md

-# LoginAndJWTAuthentication_VueJs_Vuex
+# Login And JWT Authentication in VueJs with Vuex

-> A Vue.js project.
+> A simple registration and login Vue.js project.
 In this project I'm trying to implement the basic features of Vuex i.e. state, actions, getters, mutations etc. The structure of project might not be organize but I always curious about how state management pattern work?, how component dispatch action ? how action commit mutations? and how to use other library helper classes like ...mapAction, ...mapState etc. In this project, I'm not using any database server but localstore exist.

 ## Build Setup